Parables Home

 and hear what He has to say!

 Now that we've made it through our introduction the Parables in general, we now move on to the First parable that talks about Christian responsibility as Jesus begins to contemplate His move from the land of Galilee to Jerusalem and the Cross.
 When thinking about the words of the teachings of the Scriptures we need to remember that in the plan of God - these words were not just for those to which He first gave them.
-These words belong to those to whom the were supposed to bring change.
+These words belong to those to whom they were supposed to bring change.

-belong to us who read and study them today, and they belong to each and every
+These words belong to those who first hear them in their original context.
+These words belong to those who first read the Scriptures.
+These words belong to us who read and study them today, and they belong to each and every generation that follows.

 Matthew 7:1-5